Cyber Security 2022 Threat Forecast

 Cyber security risk management has become a prominent topic for board discussion in recent years, with many C-Suite executives now deeming it a top business priority.
 And it makes sense, following an escalation of malicious cyber incidents experienced last year, many of which were fueled by increased internet use during the pandemic.
 As 2021 was deemed the year of ransomware, following rampant attacks on organisations like Kaseya and Colonial Pipeline, the severity of cyber crime left board members realising the significance of investing in effective, ongoing security solutions.
 To understand what to look out for, let’s dive deeper into the rising cyber threats, trends and predictions for 2022.

 While we’re used to sharing personal information online, access to technology is becoming more widely available, as is the use of social media platforms.
 However this material can be taken advantage of once it’s out in the open.
-A harmless celebratory new job post to our close network can very easily transform into intelligent information for criminals to exploit, putting ourselves and business data at risk.
-Social media has become a treasure trove of easily-accessible information for online criminals to revel in; exploitation is simplified when social engineering manipulation comes into play.
+A celebratory new job post to our close network can very be exploited by criminals, putting you and your workplace at risk.
+Social media has become a treasure trove of easily-accessible information for online criminals; exploitation is simplified when social engineering manipulation comes into play.

 So, what is social engineering?
 It is when a hacker plays on human interaction by using malicious activities to psychologically manipulate us into giving away sensitive information, compromise security, or transfer money.
 The emotional responses triggered can easily convince us to release private information to the aggravator.
 In addition, Chetan Conikee, CTO at ShiftLeftshares, comments on the disturbing AI advancements to social engineering methods, “Deepfake is a recently developed mechanism to create fake videos or audios, especially to create riots or to spread wrong information.
 Hackers use AI-based technology to create counterfeit videos by swapping people’s faces and modifying their speech.”

 In September 2021, scammers posted a deepfake video featuring Oleg Tinkov, founder of Tinkoff Bank in Russia, calling on people to use the bank’s investment tools, promising to give every client 50% of the amount of investment as a bonus.
-Once the link was clicked, users were led to a fake website claiming to be the bank which requested personal information to be shared to receive the offer, leaving sensitive data in the hands of exploiting criminals.
+After clicking the link, users were led to a fake website which requested personal information, leaving sensitive data in the hands of exploiting criminals.

-Where the majority of cyber attacks are reliant on social engineering, we need to have a clear understanding of how to avoid these tactics for a breach to eliminate the risk, with phishing the most common form of attack.
-Remember, social engineering only succeeds when users respond with an action.
-If the request is ignored, we’ll be able to detonate the bomb-like attack.
-So, to stay safe, we need to think before we act.
+Where the majority of cyber attacks are reliant on social engineering, so we must understand these tactics to avoid risk.
+Phishing is the most common attack, but social engineering only succeeds when users respond with an action.
+To stay safe, we need to think before we act.

 As cyber hack methods adapt and grow, some approaches have remained just as powerfully damaging, with the new year predicting a particular increase in ransomware attacks through its most common form, phishing.
 Ransomware attacks involve the encryption of malware onto systems, networks and devices to hold a victim’s information at ransom and deny access to critical files.
 Victims are threatened with demands for money in exchange for access, which is where phishing comes into play.
 React to the information and you’ll be caught in the crossfire of a smart phishing attack.